softprops/lando/README.md

 ## 🚀 deploy

 In order to deploy your app you will need to build it within a runtime compatible with the lambda python 3.6 env.

+### docker

 A [docker image](https://hub.docker.com/r/softprops/lambda-rust/) is provided for convenience

 It's focus is on applications targetting **stable** versions of Rust.